Panama and Double Tax Treaties

 It is worth noting that agreements to avoid double taxation were created by countries that have a global tax system, where if, for example, a native from a country like Spain works or generates income in a country like England, both countries, the country of origin and the country of residence, have the right to tax that income.

-Alternatively, Panama has a territorial tax system, meaning that if a native works or generates income in a country like the United States, Panama as the country of residence won't tax said income.
+Alternatively, Panama has a territorial tax system, meaning that if a native works or generates income in a country like the United States, Panama as the residence country won't tax said income.
 On the contrary, if an American generates income in Panama, the latter has both the right and the obligation to tax that income, as does the United States for being the country of residence.
-Here is where Double Tax Treaties come into play and can benefit individuals or businesses in cases like the ones mentioned before; knowing that by following the guidelines of the treaty, the tax burden of the countries of residence can be decreased by the granting of tax credits.
+Here is where Double Tax Treaties come into play and can benefit individuals or businesses in cases like the ones mentioned before, knowing that by following the guidelines of the treaty, the tax burden of the countries of residence can be decreased by the granting of tax credits.

 Who could benefit from Double Tax Treaties?

-Those foreign corporations looking into establishing in Panama as branches of companies abroad, that generate operations and income and that have the required notices of operations may benefit from these treaties.
+Those foreign corporations looking into establishing in Panama as branches of companies abroad that generate operations and income and have the required notices of operations may benefit from these treaties.
 Additionally, this will be an incentive for those foreign corporations to establish in Panama, apart from ending the financial and legal restrictions many countries have on Panama for considering it a tax haven, thus resulting in an injection of foreign capital.